Joel Aguero

 Outcome

-A brand-new newsroom found its audience, and its voice, fast - held to a high craft bar and backed by two California Journalism Awards for the redesign.
+A brand-new newsroom found its audience fast - readership grew from zero to more than a million monthly unique visitors in under two years.
+The redesign lifted reader engagement 35% and articles per reader 52%, the editorial tooling cut newsroom workflow time 40%, and the California Journalism Awards recognized the redesign twice.
 By the time I left I’d recruited, hired, and was leading the six-person team that supported the whole organization across design, engineering, and data.